w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-programmatically-set

+##### Guidance When Applying “programmatically set” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.

 With this substitution, it would read: